ktaylor63/southeast/site/content/articles/the-woodpeckers-journey.md

 ## “We started pumping birds in”

 Jonathan Stober and his precious cargo drove nearly 300 miles through the night to the Talladega forest and the RCWs’ new home.
-Stober, a U.S. Forest Service biologist, arrived at 3 a.m., unloaded the quiet, yet confused birds into a heated maintenance shed and bunked down in a nearby office for a short nap.
+Stober, a U.S. Forest Service biologist, arrived at 3 a.m., left the quiet, yet confused birds in the truck and bunked down in a nearby office for a short nap.

 {{< figure class="photo-center" src="/images/pages/jonathon-stober-red-cockaded-woodpecker.jpg" alt="A man in a fleece jacket standing in the forest." caption="Jonathan Stober, biologist with the U.S. Forest Service.
 Photo by Nicole Vidal, USFWS." >}}